openworm/org.geppetto.docs/source/usinggeppetto.md

 results are plot widgets, tree widgets and value widgets, so the user will typically add the desired widgets to the Geppetto frontend and set the desired "data sources" before hitting "play".
-More on widgets and how to instantiate them here &lt;usingwidgets&gt;.
+More on widgets and how to instantiate them here <usingwidgets>.